 Economy

-Economy class on Air China is surprisingly competitive, given the carrier’s shortcomings toward the front of the plane.
-Passengers enjoy above-average legroom, as well as a choice between a Chinese and Western option and free alcohol, even on domestic flights.
-Given the affordable fares Air China often offers connecting to Southeast Asia via Beijing, I’d say the airline is a good choice for the value.
+Surprisingly, economy class on Air China is pretty competitive, especially given the airline’s shortcomings up front.
+You get above-average legroom, a choice between a Chinese and Western meal and free alcohol, even on domestic flights.
+Considering the affordable fares Air China often has for connections to Southeast Asia via Beijing, it’s a good value choice.

 Pre-flight experience